KerryJB/grav-learn/pages/01.basics/02.requirements/docs.md

 By default, Grav will install with `644` and `755` permissions for files and folders, respectively.
 Most hosting providers have configurations that ensure that a web server running PHP will allow you to create and modify files within your user account.
 This means that Grav runs **out-of-the-box** on the vast majority of hosting providers.

 However, if you are running on a dedicated server or even your local environment, you may need to adjust permissions to ensure your **user** and your **web server** can modify files as needed.
-There are a couple of approaches you can take.
+There are a couple of approaches you can take:

 1. In a **local development environment**, you can usually configure your web server to run under your user profile.
 This way the web server will always allow you to create and modify files.